 There are, very often, other insurers offering the same identical plan for hundreds of dollars a year less.

 Why overpay?
 If your on a fixed income and/or money conscious, take action and find out which insurers you can save money now.
 Don’t get sucked into the idea that one company pays better than the other.
-Having access to 99% of the carriers out there, I can tell you, that is completely not true.
+Having access to 99% of the insurance carriers out there, I can tell you, that is completely not true.
 I’ve had some of my own clients fight me tooth and nail insisting that there supplemental company was the best.
 I’ve replaced a lot of seniors Medigap plans.
-In over 20 years in business, no one has ever told me that saving money on their Medigap plan with another insurer was a mistake.
+In nearly 25 years in business, no one has ever told me that saving money on their Medigap plan with another insurer was a mistake.

 No one changed back to the carrier that was overcharging them either.